 Now that these definitive laboratory studies can be done with some confidence, relative rapidity, and at not too staggering a cost, much more will be known of the male climacteric within the next few years.

-There will be more basic information of the effects of steroid replacement not only upon the aging male's sexual response cycle per se but also, and infinitely more important, upon the total metabolic function of the climacteric male.
+There will be more basic information on the effects of steroid replacement not only upon the aging male’s sexual response cycle per se but also, and infinitely more important, upon the total metabolic function of the climacteric male.

 Occasionally prostatic pain develops from spastic contractions of the organ during the ejaculatory process.